Charles Daniel Marivate

 Charles Daniel Marivate (11 July 1924 – 2 December 2019) was a black South African physician who was active in the Ga-Rankuwa and Valdezia areas.
-He is known as the first medical practitioner in Ga-Rankuwa, serving surrounding areas, at a time where there were no medical services by the then Apartheid government, and few black physicians.
+He is known as the first medical practitioner in Ga-Rankuwa, serving surrounding areas, at a time when there were no medical services by the then Apartheid government, and few black physicians.
 He was a member of the first class (pioneer class) of black medical students at the Durban medical school, University of Natal.
 For his service to the medical profession, he received an honorary doctorate from the Medical University of South Africa, where he had been a part-time lecturer and chair of council as well.

 Early life

 He was the first-born child of Reverend Dr Daniel Cornel Marivate and Bertha Marivate (nee Manhengeni).
 Two of his brothers, Martin and Russell, also became physicians.

 He attended high school at St. Peters College in Rosettenville.
 His Mathematics teacher at the school was the late Oliver Tambo.